VK LAB / Cinematography Notes

 Komodo X

-Compact global-shutter body - the primary camera here.
-6K Super 35, IPP2 pipeline, REDCODE holding detail into the shadows.
-Exposure-index discipline and practical monitoring; it goes where a large camera will not fit.
+Compact global-shutter body and primary camera here.
+6K Super 35, IPP2 pipeline and REDCODE holding detail into the shadows.

 Open guide